Chapter 2 Introduction to Statistical Modeling and Designed Experiments

 Here, we are interesting in comparing each plotted confident band to the value of 0.

 The Dunnett method is applicable when one of your experimental groups serves as a natural control to which you want to compare the remaining groups.
-Note that there is no control group in our working example, but we include the code below for demonstration purposes.
+Note that there is no control group in our working example, but we include the code below for demonstration purposes where treatment level “A” is the reference (ref) control group.

 In situations were a control group is present, it is advisable to use a method that only controls the family-wise error rate for the comparisons of interest, rather than over-controlling for all possible comparison such as when using a method like Tukey HSD.
 We still use the emmeans package but specify the comparisons are against a control group.
 The code is below: